AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### Type Conversions During Type Deduction

+- During template type deduction, arguments will _decay_ **unless** they're used to initialize references.
+  - Functions and arrays decay to corresponding pointer types;
-- During template type deduction for template parameters, arguments' reference-ness and top-level cv-constraints are ignored.
+  - Arguments' reference-ness and cv-constraints are removed.
-    - Note that arguments' top-level cv becomes bottom-level for reference parameters, thus cv is kept for reference parameters.
 - When deducing types for universal reference parameters, reference collapse may occur.
-- During template type deduction, arguments that are array or function names decay to pointers, unless they're used to initialize references.
 - Automatic type conversions are limited during type deduction:
-  - When declaring call parameters by reference, even trivial conversions do not apply to type deduction.
+  - When declaring call parameters by reference, even trivial conversions do **not** apply to type deduction.
     Two arguments declared with the same template parameter `T` must match exactly.
   - When declaring call parameters by value, only trivial conversions that decay are supported:
     Qualifications with `const` or `volatile` are ignored, references convert to the referenced type,
     and raw arrays or functions convert to the corresponding pointer type.
     For two arguments declared with the same template parameter `T`, the _decayed_ types must match.

 Three ways to handle type deduction failures dur to argument type mismatch: